cosmos/sdk-tutorials/tutorial/delete-name.md

 	if !msg.Owner.Equals(keeper.GetOwner(ctx, msg.Name)) { // Checks if the the msg sender is the same as the current owner return sdk.ErrUnauthorized("Incorrect Owner").Result() // If not, throw an error }
-	keeper.DeleteName(ctx, msg.Name) // If so, delete the name specified in the msg. return sdk.Result{}              // return
+	keeper.DeleteWhois(ctx, msg.Name) // If so, delete the name specified in the msg. return sdk.Result{}              // return
 }
 ```